Pdz28/FA25A164_GFA14_AIP491/README.md

 - `app/utils/gradcam.py`: Grad-CAM helpers for CNN and EfficientNet.
 - `training`: Standalone training scripts; outputs can be stored under `training/save_checkpoints/`.
 - `checkpoints`: Inference-time weights loaded by the server.
-- `weights`: Legacy directory; safe to keep for archival but not required.
-- `frontend`: Optional Next.js client.
-Server works without it.
-- `static`: Extra frontend assets; not required for API-only usage.

 **Setup (Windows PowerShell)**
 ```powershell